iamdonovan/spymicmac/doc/cameras.rst

 .. caution::

-    I have only been able to identify a single example of this type of fiducial marker connected to a calibration report, and to notes made on the edges of the frame of an image from a separate survey.
+    I have been able to identify a single example of this type of fiducial marker connected to a calibration report, and a number of others to notes made on the edges of the frame of an image from a separate survey, or to the film identification information taken at the beginning of a roll.

-    The reported camera in both cases was a Fairchild K-17, but I am hesitant to definitively state this.
-As with the wing-type examples shown above, I recommend using :py:meth:`estimate_measures_camera <spymicmac.micmac.estimate_measures_camera>` in the absence of any definitive marker coordinates.
+    The reported camera in all cases was a Fairchild K-17, but it is unclear whether the K-17 also used other fiducial marker patterns (as appears to be the case based on calibration reports downloaded through Earth Explorer).
+As with the wing-type examples shown above, therefore, I recommend using :py:meth:`estimate_measures_camera <spymicmac.micmac.estimate_measures_camera>` in the absence of any definitive marker coordinates.